GoogleCloudPlatform/cloud-ops-sandbox/website/README.md

 Important files and directories relevent to the website include:
 * `config.toml` - Located in `website/`, this file specifies the hugo properties for the website.
 This is critical for hugo to build the website
-* `deploy.sh` - Not sure I need this actually
 * `content/` - Located in `website/` directory.
-This contains the main documentation files used to build the website
+Contains the main documentation files used to build the website
 * `layouts/` - Located in `website/` directory.
-This contains static html files used in the site
+Contains static html files used in the site
 * `static/` - Located in `website/` directory.
-This contains additional files use on the site
+Contains additional files use on the site
 * `themes/` - Located in `website/` directory.
-This contains the submodule Docsy which is used to theme the site
+Contains the submodule Docsy which is used to theme the site

 The website is automatically deployed to App Engine.
 Every time a new version is released, a build trigger is run that builds the website.